What’s Inside Wine Down Box

-The only other similar one I can think of is the Di Bruno Brothers Eat Like a Cheesemonger Club , but that does not include wine!
+The only other similar program I can think of is the Di Bruno Brothers Eat Like a Cheesemonger Club , but that does not include wine!
 I know Blue Apron will send an appropriate wine with your food, but that’s not cheese, and you have to cook the food yourself!
 Cheese of the month clubs will make wine suggestions, or they may have a wine club you could also join, but they don’t send a specific bottle of wine with a specific cheese.

 Wine Down Box is truly one of a kind!